FC Vitosha Bistritsa: Foreign players

 Up to one non-EU national can be registered and given a squad number for the first team in the Second League.
 Those non-EU nationals with European ancestry can claim citizenship from the nation their ancestors came from.
 If a player does not have European ancestry he can claim Bulgarian citizenship after playing in Bulgaria for 5 years.

+Notable players

+Had international caps for their respective countries, held any club record, or had more than 100 league appearances.
+Players whose name is listed in bold represented their countries.